Costa–Hawkins Rental Housing Act: 2002 Amendment to the Act

+The Act was amended in 2023 to protect permanently disabled tenants who need to move to a ground floor or otherwise accessible unit to accommodate a mobility disability from losing vacancy control.

 Rent control in California

 Costa-Hawkins is the key state legislation which serves to guide the operative provisions and practice of rent control in California.
 Yet it is the local governments, for the most part the cities, which actually write and adopt the specific rent control laws.

 Legal context

 Declared purposes

 A local rent control ordinance may explicitly declare its purpose.
 Stated or implied is the finding, or assumption, that the rent control being enacted will in fact improve the community's well-being.

 Usually rent control is a city-made law (a municipal ordinance) aimed at mitigating the disruptive effect, on neighborhoods and on individual renters, of escalating or fluctuating prices in the residential rental market.
 It may also seek to promote the maintenance of safe and habitable dwelling units during housing shortages.

 An example of such city intent is San Francisco's Residential Rent Stabilization and Arbitration Ordinance (SFRO), enacted in 1979 as an emergency ordinance amending the San Francisco Administrative Code.
 It found that, in the face of tight markets and significant rental increases prior to rent control, "some tenants attempt to pay requested rent increases, but as a consequence must expend less on other necessities of life.
 This situation has had a detrimental effect on substantial numbers of renters in the City, especially creating hardships on senior citizens, persons on fixed incomes and low and moderate income households".